Mind the Web: The Security of Web Use Agents: Mitigations Strategies

-\textbf{Agent-Origin Protocol.} This mitigation proposes establishing a standardized protocol where web-use agents are identified when interacting with websites, similar to browser User-Agent headers.
-The protocol would include unique agent identifier, agent type etc. signaling that interactions are agent-originated.
-This can be implemented by extending current protocol headers or developing dedicated signaling mechanisms that accompany all agent interactions.
-Websites and platforms could then implement differentiated treatment policies, such as requiring additional verification for agent-submitted content, applying enhanced moderation protocols, flagging agent-generated content or maintaining separate analytics streams for human versus agent traffic.
-While this approach would enhance transparency and accountability, successful implementation would necessitate coordinated standardization efforts involving agent developers, web platform providers, browser vendors, and relevant standards organizations.
+\textbf{Agent-Origin Protocol.} Establish a standardized protocol to identify web-use agents, similar to browser User-Agent headers.
+It would include identifiers (e.g., agent ID, type) signaling that interactions are agent-originated, implemented either by extending current headers or adding dedicated signals.
+Websites could then apply differentiated policies, such as requiring extra verification, stricter moderation, flagging, or separate analytics for agent traffic.
+While this would enhance transparency and accountability, it requires coordinated standardization among agent developers, platforms and browser vendors.